VladislavCheese/FileStorageService/README.md

 ## Behavior & constraints
 - Deduplication per user: The same user cannot upload the same filename or the same content twice.
 - Tags: at most 5, normalized to lower-case, no guessing; TAG and tAg are equal.
-- Content type detection: if not provided by client or is generic, it's detected post-upload from the stored file on disk (Tika + Files.probeContentType fallback).
+- Content type detection: if not provided by client or is generic, it's detected post-upload from the stored file on disk.
 - Huge files: upload is streamed; SHA-256 is computed on the fly.
 No size limit is imposed by the service; use infrastructure limits if needed.
 - Download links: Use the returned id (unguessable).
 No link guessing is possible.
 - Visibility: PUBLIC vs USER_PRIVATE.
-Only owner can manage (rename, delete).
+Only owner can manage (rename, delete, download).
 - Sorting & pagination: all list endpoints support both.

 ## Configuration